happyjimbo/Cpp-Shooty-McShootface/README.md

     - A shader to distort the clouds for a more natural effect.
 - **Visual Effects**:
     - **Parallax Scrolling**: Adds depth to the ground and cloud layers.
-- **Sprite Animation**: Frame-based animations using sprite sheets for smooth visuals.
+- **Sprite Animation**: Frame-based animations using sprite sheets for smooth visuals

 ### Settings
 - **ImGui Debug Menu**: Provides an interactive menu for adjusting game settings during runtime, with changes saved back to the CSV file.